poletaew/opencart3.x-seo-url-plus/README.md

 ## What's new?

-This module's based on standard **SEO URL** functionality, but fix link generation.
+This module's based on standard **SEO URL** functionality, but fixes link generation.
 By default OpenCart 3.x generates SEO link only for following entities:

 * `product`